Cullen, Ennis lead Wild to 5-3 win over Islanders

 The Wild got on the scoreboard first as Charlie Coyle's rebound attempt of his own shot deflected off Eriksson Ek's skate and in 7:02 into the game.
 It was Eriksson Ek's second goal of the season, and first since opening night.

-"That's hockey," Eriksson Ek said.
-"That's how it is, sometimes it bounces your way."

-The Islanders tied it with 45 seconds left in the first as Johnston deflected Johnny Boychuk's slap shot from the right point past Dubnyk.
+The Islanders tied it with 45 seconds left in the first as Johnny Boychuk fired a slap shot from the right point in front of the blue line and Johnston deflected it in front past Dubnyk.
 It was Johnson's third goal in 10 games with New York after having three in 38 games with Bridgeport of the AHL.

 NOTES: Zucker has 10 goals and three assists in his past 16 games. ...
 Ennis had his third multipoint game of the season, and first since he had two assists against Florida on Jan.
 2. ...
-The Wild swept the seasons series, also winning 6-4 at home on Oct.
+The Wild won the first meeting, 6-4 at home on Oct.
 26. ...
 Eriksson Ek's goal ended the Islanders' shutout streak at 140:15, going back to the third period of a 4-1 loss to Columbus last Tuesday night.
 New York had back-to-back shutouts against the Rangers on Thursday and at Carolina on Friday. ...
-Islanders placed G Thomas Greiss on IR, retroactive to Friday, and called up G Christopher Gibson from Bridgeport of the AHL to be Halak's backup. ...
+Islanders placed G Thomas Greiss on IR, retroactive to Friday, and called up G Christopher Gibson from Bridgeport of the AHL to be Halak's backup.
+Greiss stopped 45 shots in a 3-0 win at Carolina on Friday night. ...
+F Casey Cizikas played in his 400th game. ...
 Halak has appeared in 23 of the Islanders' past 27 games, including 22 starts.
 He is 9-11-3 in that stretch.

 Islanders: At Toronto on Thursday night to open a stretch of three straight road games.